 As much as I also enjoy those recipes, I have to say I can always go for a bowl of warm, creamy butternut squash soup!
 This recipe is a great way to use up some of those winter squashes.
-The instructions are simple to follow, and you can easily make a big batch to share or freeze for later.
+The instructions are simple to follow, and you can easily make a big batch of this roast butternut squash soup recipe to share or freeze for later.

-While I’ve tried many recipes throughout the year, this is my favorite.
+While I’ve tried many recipes throughout the year, I always come back to this one.
 The addition of granny smith apple makes this roasted butternut squash soup so special.
 It adds a touch of sweetness and brightens up the flavors in the soup.
 And, you can’t forget the unique garnishes (more on that later)!

 Why this butternut squash soup recipe works

 Made with vegetables, antioxidants, heart-healthy fats, and dietary fiber, this butternut squash soup recipe is good for the soul!
 It’s creamy, buttery, rich, and velvety in texture.
 It’s also decadent yet healthy and light.
 Plus, slightly sweet and nutty in flavor.
 And that’s just what comes to mind with the first spoonful.

 - A great holiday starter.
 Satisfying and hearty, but not too heavy.
 It’s the perfect soup appetizer for your Thanksgiving or holiday meal.

 - Made with simple ingredients.
 No need for specialty ingredients!
 Just roasted butternut squash, granny smith apples, heavy cream, and some common spices you probably already have in your spice cabinet.